 3. Scrub off any dirt or debris with a toothbrush

-And while there are a number of ways to clean a microphone windscreen, one of the most effective is also one of the simplest: a toothbrush.
-After soaking the windscreen in warm soapy water, dampen the bristles of a toothbrush with some water and scrub off any dirt or debris that has collected on the windscreen.
-With a metal mesh windscreen you can be a bit rougher with the toothbrush, but when you try to clean pop filters made with foam, you need to be more careful.
+And while there are a number of ways to wipe down a mic windscreen, one of the most effective is also one of the simplest: a toothbrush.
+After soaking it in warm soapy water, dampen the bristles of a toothbrush with some water and scrub off any dirt or debris that has collected on the windscreen.
+With a metal mesh you can be a bit rougher with the toothbrush, but when you try to clean pop filters made with foam, you need to be more careful.
 After scrubbing with the brush, wipe off any dirt with a damp cloth.
 You’ll be amazed at how much difference it makes in the quality of your sound.

-4. Rinse off the windscreen and let it air dry
+4. Rinse off the windshield and let it air dry

-Regular cleaning of your mic windscreen is an important part of keeping your microphone in top condition.
+Regular cleaning of your mic wind shield is an important part of keeping your microphone in top condition.
 Not only will it help improve the quality of your sound, but it will also help extend the life of your mic.

 Cleaning your mic windscreen on a regular basis is an important part of maintaining your mic.
 By following these simple steps, you can keep your windscreen free of dirt and debris and ensure that your mic performs at its best.